shihankanungo/shihankanungo.github.io/mop.md

 ### Picture Day!! and lots of other cool stuff

+Today was picture day!!

 <p align="center"><img src="/images/mop10.jpg" width="700"/> <br> <span style="color: gray"> MOP 2025 on the bleachers!!. </span> </p>

+I also have a surprise for baba — I said I won’t tell him what till the talent show.
+It's going to be a surprise.
+It will involve me and Oron playing improv piano.

+The classes today were super good!
+Our first class was “Problem Solving Geometry”, taught by Brian Lawrence.
+There were no configs, big theorems or bashing; just pure geo.
+I really liked how he told us to pay attention to how we got unstuck on a problem, and made a list of questions to ask ourselves.
+I think that if I use these ideas, I can become very good at synthetic geo.
+We next had a probabilistic method class taught by Milan, and Jiahe and I solved an RMM 3 in two different ways!
+We even generalized the problem.
+Finally, Jordan gave us a True/False class, where each question becomes easy once you’re convinced what the answer is.
+I spent a lot of time on a problem involving Liam and Tiger playing a game; but I wasn’t able to get it.
+I’ll keep thinking about it because Jordan said it was a nice problem.

+Alexander Wang is not very mature, but he’s nice to talk to once you get to know him.
+He’s a loud person, and he tends to be at the center of the conversation (but not in a bad way!).
+He’s also quite good at piano; we heard him practicing when Tiger, Oron, and I were in the music rooms.
+Tiger and Oron are also very good; I think that Tiger is the best.

+I’ve made far too many mistakes on the tests.
+Tomorrow is ELMO, and the TSTSTs are coming up.
+No more fooling around.
+I need to be 100% focused on the tests and make sure that I perform to the peak of my ability.

 <br><br>